Montana HiSET® Requirements

 • If you are 17 years of age, you must provide the test center with documentation for one of the following prior to testing.

-• Candidates with previous high school enrollment:
+• Test Takers with previous high school enrollment:

 • An original, official school document that clearly identifies you by name and date of birth, provides your last school enrollment date, and is signed by the chief education officer verifying that you have been advised of in-school and alternative educational options.